Siddhant-nishcorptech/NishCorp-Tech/README.md

 # NishCorp-Tech Wheelchair ROS 2 Package

-A ROS 2 package for robotic wheelchair control and visualization, developed by NishCorp-Tech.
-This package provides nodes and launch files for controlling, monitoring, and visualizing a robotic wheelchair platform.
+A ROS 2 package for robotic wheelchair control, simulation, and visualization, developed by NishCorp-Tech.
+This package provides nodes and launch files for controlling, monitoring, and visualizing a robotic wheelchair platform in both RViz and Gazebo Ignition.

 ---

 ## Features

-- ROS 2 nodes for wheelchair control and monitoring
+- Complete ROS 2 control system for wheelchair operation
+- Position control for seat rotation, arms, and footrests
+- Velocity control for all four wheels
-- Visualization via RViz or similar tools
+- Visualization in RViz
+- Full physics simulation in Gazebo Ignition
 - Example launch files for quick startup
 - Modular and extensible design